elkana-m/elkana-m/README.md

 - 👋 Hi, I’m elkana ✨
-- 👀 I’m a lifelong learner who enjoys 🎸📱✈🏀
+- 🚁 I'm an fpv drone pilot
-- 🌱 I’m currently learning to fly fpv 🚁
+- 💞️ I’m passionate about the quality of user experience
-- 💞️ I’m looking to collaborate on any Android/iOS 📱 project
+- 🌱 I’m either building apps (📱 + 💻 ) or running tests
 - 📫 How to reach me kanahcode@gmail.com

 <!---